Talk to us about your next case (909) 305-0900

 Whether you aim for basic digital impressions or a comprehensive in-house manufacturing setup, CAD/CAM integration in intraoral scanners supports a range of operational strategies, offering streamlined workflows and enhanced precision.

-Creative Image Dental Laboratories
+Creative Image Dental Laboratory

 449 West Allen Avenue suite 109, San Dimas, California 91773

 Thank you for your business!
 As a token of our appreciation, enjoy 50% off your 1st crown.
-Sign for our study club to get your discount.
+Sign up for our study club to get your discount.